 the Council shall forthwith notify the applicant, the licensee or person exempted, or the person in whose name the registration was effected and the notification shall be accompanied by a statement in writing of the grounds upon which the decision of the Council was made.

-[Section 36: Correction to Reprint in Gazette 28 Oct 2003 p.
+[Section 36: Correction to Reprint: Gazette 28 Oct 2003 p.
 4527.]

 37A.
 Conflict or inconsistency between conditions imposed under Health Practitioner Regulation National Law (Western Australia) and this Act